 We suggest ideas for 15 different day trips from Edinburgh that cover a range of interests as well as a wide array of regions from the Scottish Borders to Glasgow to the Scottish Highlands.
 For each day trip from Edinburgh, we provide all the information you need about how to plan your day out, from how to get there to things you can do there.
 We provide information on traveling by car, bus, train, and as part of a guided day tour.

-We live just south of Edinburgh and have visited all these places so just shout if you have any questions or need further Edinburgh day trip ideas!
+We lived just south of Edinburgh for four years and have visited all these places a number of times, both by ourselves and on tours.
+We’ve also explored a lot more of Scotland.
+So just shout if you have any questions or need further Edinburgh day trip ideas!

 15 Best Day Trips from Edinburgh Scotland

 If you’ve exhausted all the things to do in Edinburgh, and are looking for more things to do in Scotland, Edinburgh can be a great base for some terrific day trips.
 You can set off to Scotland’s largest city, learn about Scotch whisky, search for Nessie at Loch Ness, explore a medieval castle, or take in the dramatic scenery of the Scottish Highlands